 Remote chalk grassland, not close to paved roads, with varied plant life, and numerous sarsen stones, source of those used for the construction of Avebury and Stonehenge.
 Also the Devil's Den, an ancient burial structure

-Fyfield Down National Nature Reserve in northeast Wiltshire, just over a mile from Avebury and part of the North Wessex Downs Area of Outstanding Natural Beauty, consists of 800 acres of undulating, hilly land, underlain by chalk and so supporting a diverse range of wildflowers, similar to several other reserves in the county like Parsonage and Pewsey, but with the extra feature of a great array of sarsen stones - large boulders of hard, silicified sandstone up to ten feet across.
+Fyfield Down National Nature Reserve in northeast Wiltshire, just over a mile from Avebury and part of the North Wessex Downs Area of Outstanding Natural Beauty, consists of 800 acres of undulating, hilly land, underlain by chalk and so supporting a diverse range of wildflowers, similar to several other reserves in the county like Parsonage, Pewsey and Wylye, but with the extra feature of a great array of sarsen stones - large boulders of hard, silicified sandstone up to ten feet across.
 Stones from this location were used as a source for many of the Neolithic monuments in this part of the country, including Stonehenge, 17 miles south, as well as the Avebury stone circle.

 Much of the reserve has good long distance views, and is always a peaceful place, not much visited, since, unlike Pewsey, it is not adjacent to a paved road and to reach the main section, a shallow valley containing most of the sarsen stones, requires a walk of at least 1.5 miles.

 Fyfield Down is among the oldest national nature reserves in the country, created in 1955, and was recently incorporated into the Avebury World Heritage Site.
 It contains several ancient remnants including tumuli, ditches, embankments, pathways and a medieval field system, none particularly prominent, though just outside its boundary to the southeast is Devils Den, a (partly restored) group of stones from the entrance to a Neolithic burial chamber.